Konstantin Somov: Private life

 As a child, Somov preferred to play with dolls and make costumes for them, and it was easiest for him to be friends with girls.

-Despite his social connections, travels abroad, and his active participation in the art scene of turn-of-the-century Russia, Somov as a young man suffered from loneliness, as evidenced by a letter dated February 14, 1899, when Somov was 29, to his friend and colleague Elizaveta Zvantseva:Unfortunately, I still have no romance with anyone—flirting, perhaps, but very light.
+Despite his social connections, travels abroad, and his active participation in the art scene of turn-of-the-century Russia, Somov as a young man suffered from loneliness, as evidenced by a letter dated 14 February 1899 when Somov was 29 to his friend and colleague Elizaveta Zvantseva:Unfortunately, I still have no romance with anyone—flirting, perhaps, but very light.
 But I'm tired of being without romance—it's time, otherwise life passes by, and youth, and it becomes scary.
 I terribly regret that my character is heavy, tedious, gloomy.
 I would like to be cheerful, easy-going, amorous, a daredevil.
 Only such people have fun, those not afraid to live!

-In 1910, when Somov was forty, he met 18-year-old Methodiy Lukyanov, who became Somov's closest companion and became part of the Somov family.
+In 1910, when Somov was 40, he met 18-year-old Methodiy Lukyanov, who became Somov's closest companion and became part of the Somov family.
 He also helped Somov run his household and organize exhibitions, and served as Somov's trusted advisor and critic.

 During World War I, the homosexual British novelist Hugh Walpole worked as a British correspondent in Russia.
-While in Saint Petersburg in 1915, Walpole formed a close friendship with Somov and in February 1916 moved into Somov's flat.
-Walpole left Russia on November 7, 1917, the day the Bolshevik Revolution began.
+While in Saint Petersburg in 1915, Walpole formed a close friendship with Somov and, in February 1916, moved into Somov's home.
+Walpole left Russia on 7 November 1917, the day the October Revolution began.

 In 1918, Somov painted a large portrait of Methodiy Lukyanov sitting on a sofa in pajamas and a dressing gown, which is now in the Russian Museum in Saint Petersburg.